MarcioJunior17/Github/README.md

-- 👋 Ola Meu nome é  @MarcioJunior17
+- 👋 Meu nome é @MarcioJunior17
-- 👀 Meu email de contato é @silva.lopes.marcio@escola.pr.gov.br
+- 👀 Meu e-mail de contato é: silva.lopes.marcio@escola.pr.gov.br
-- 🌱 Atualmente estou aprendendo a programar novas linguagens
+- 🌱 I’m currently learning ...
+- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me ...

 <!---
 MarcioJunior17/MarcioJunior17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.